Lavrio: Climate

 Lavrio, owing to its location in the southern tip of the Athens Riviera, has a hot semi-arid climate (Köppen climate classification: BSh), closely bordering a hot-summer mediterranean (Csa) climate.
 It has mild winters and hot summers, with particularly warm summer nights.
 The summer highs are 2 °C lower than in Piraeus and 4 °C lower than in downtown Athens.
 The driest months are July and August while the rainiest period is during December and January.
 Lavrio falls in hardiness zone 10b.
-According to the station of the National Observatory of Athens, Lavrio has never recorded an air frost.

-Facilities

-The Eleftherios Venizelos International Airport is 35 km away from Lavrio or about 30 minutes drive.

-Lavrio is connected to Athens by car using the Lavrio/Sounio Leoforos (Highway) and then Attiki Odos.
-This trip takes about an hour.